opencontainers/runc/README.md

 This allows higher level systems to augment the containers creation logic with setup of various settings after the container is created and/or before it is deleted.
 For example, the container's network stack is commonly set up after `create` but before `start`.

 #### Rootless containers
 `runc` has the ability to run containers without root privileges.
 This is called `rootless`.
 You need to pass some parameters to `runc` in order to run rootless containers.
 See below and compare with the previous version.

+**Note:** In order to use this feature, "User Namespaces" must be compiled and enabled in your kernel.
+There are various ways to do this depending on your distribution:
+- Confirm `CONFIG_USER_NS=y` is set in your kernel configuration (normally found in `/proc/config.gz`)
+- Arch/Debian: `echo 1 > /proc/sys/kernel/unprivileged_userns_clone`
+- RHEL/CentOS 7: `echo 28633 > /proc/sys/user/max_user_namespaces`

 Run the following commands as an ordinary user:
 ```bash
 # Same as the first example
 mkdir ~/mycontainer